-Phillip Pullman’s acclaimed His Dark Materials trilogy is coming to TV this winter, and the new BBC series has assembled one of the best casts we’ve seen in ANY universe.
+Phillip Pullman’s acclaimed His Dark Materials trilogy has finally come to TV, and the new BBC series has assembled one of the best casts we’ve seen in ANY universe.

 Check out the starry cast – which includes X-Men movie stars, BBC darlings, musical maestros and a surprising amount of people from Stan Lee’s Lucky Man – below, as well as a refresher on exactly who they’re playing.